 Water + Wastewater

-Water Quality: How Clean is Your Drinking Water?
+Water Quality Standards: How Clean is Your Drinking Water?

 The average person drinks about half a gallon of water a day.
 Combine that with other water consumption (showers, faucet uses, washing machine), most people average 85 gallons of water-use a day.
 That's a lot of water!
 And for the majority of Americans, that water has been gathered, treated, and dispersed by a public water system.

-More than 90 percent of Americans get their tap water from a public water system.
+More than 90 percent of Americans get their tap water from public water utilities.
 So if you're part of that percentile, you've probably asked the question: how clean is my drinking water?

 What is water quality?